 Refrigerator Pickles

 If you are wanting to eat them right away, you will want to add the lid and place them immediately in the refrigerator once they have cooled in the brine to room temperature.
-They will last 4-6 weeks in the refrigerator and need to be stored in there at all times.
-Also, learn how to make my bread and butter pickles recipe if you are looking for a little twist.
+They will last 4-6 weeks in the refrigerator and must be stored there at all times.
+Also, learn how to make my bread and butter pickles recipe if you want a little twist.

 How to Make Dill Pickles